itssubhodiproy/Silpo/README.md

-# MERN E-Commerce Platform
+# Silpo: Experience the beauty of Santiniketan

-This is an e-commerce platform built using the MERN stack (MongoDB, Express, React, and Node.js).
-It includes a customer panel, an admin panel, and a driver panel.
+Silpo is an e-commerce platform for buying arts in Bolpur, Santiniketan.
+It is built using the MERN stack (MongoDB, Express, React, and Node.js) and includes a customer panel, an admin panel, and a driver panel.

 ## Features